Skip to main content

 Moderate issues

-Schedule status remained “amber” as of December 31, 2022.
-The Project is currently on schedule to achieve the approved 2025 inservice date and is approximately 72% complete, however, a significant amount of work and potential schedule risks remain.
+Schedule status remains “amber.”
+The Project is currently on schedule to achieve the approved 2025 final unit in-service date and is approximately 84% complete.

 Cost